markkampe/Big-Software/supp/README.md

 approaches.
 Fortunately this is a field where a great many smart people regularly confront the same problems, and so there are many excellent columns and articles on Software Engineering problems and approaches.
-I tried to base my theory reading on such sources.
+I tried to draw on these where they were available.
 Here I found that while there were many good papers on issues and particular approaches ... it was difficult to find reasonable pedagogical articles on basic concepts (often required as foundation for the